philion/powerenv/README.md

 ## How it works

-Before each prompt, direnv checks for the existence of a `.envrc` file (and [optionally](man/direnv.toml.1.md#codeloaddotenvcode) a `.env` file) in the current and parent directories.
-If the file exists (and is authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by direnv and then made available to the current shell.
+Before each prompt, powerenv checks for the existence of a `.envrc` file (and [optionally](man/powerenv.toml.1.md#codeloaddotenvcode) a `.env` file) in the current and parent directories.
+If the file exists (and is authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by powerenv and then made available to the current shell.

 It supports hooks for all the common shells like bash, zsh, tcsh and fish.
 This allows project-specific environment variables without cluttering the `~/.profile` file.

-Because direnv is compiled into a single static executable, it is fast enough to be unnoticeable on each prompt.
+Because powerenv is compiled into a single static executable, it is fast enough to be unnoticeable on each prompt.
 It is also language-agnostic and can be used to build solutions similar to rbenv, pyenv and phpenv.